Wrights, California: History

 The railroad was rebuilt after the earthquake, only to cease operations in 1940 following a landslide caused by heavy rains in February of that year.
 This disaster further contributed to the decline of Wrights (the post office had already closed two years before).
 With both the post office and school closing in 1938 and frequently no road access due to landslides(closing both roads and rails), farmers such as William Elza Lawrence could not sell their goods.
 Many of these farmers left Wrights without being able to sell their farms.
-The routing of State Route 17 away from Wrights in 1940 completed to the village's demise.
-Sadly also in 1940 Arbor Villa, the Wright family home, which was still occupied by Clara Wright, the youngest daughter of James Richards Wright, burned to the ground and was never rebuilt.
+The routing of State Route 17 away from Wrights in 1940 completed the village's demise.
+Also in 1940, Arbor Villa, the Wright family home, which was still occupied by Clara Wright, the youngest daughter of James Richards Wright, burned to the ground and was never rebuilt.

 Legacy

 Wrights has so completely disappeared that today no trace remains, except the ruins of the old tunnel.
 Some building foundations and debris from the town can still be found in the dense woods.
 Satellite and ground photographs show thick overgrowth and forest on the site.
 The surrounding area is now only sparsely settled.
 The name of the community lives on in "Wrights Station Road", which runs through the redwood forest from Morrill Road to Cathermola Road (also known as Metcalf Road on some maps), north of Summit Road.
 Wrights Station Road crosses Los Gatos Creek on an historic bridge with iron railings (possibly dating from the 1920s), ending at the site of the town.
 Lake Elsman, a reservoir, is near the site of Wrights.
 Several miles of the original Los Gatos – Santa Cruz narrow gauge railroad have been preserved in Santa Cruz County and trains operate year-round as a tourist attraction known as the Santa Cruz, Big Trees and Pacific Railway.